La Valenciana Church (San Cayetano)

-The La Valenciana or San Cayetano church is an 18th-century Mexican Churrigueresque church built at the opening of the La Valenciana mine, the site of the largest vein of silver found in Mexico.
+The Church of San Cayetano is an 18th-century Mexican Churrigueresque church built at the opening of the La Valenciana mine, the site of the largest vein of silver found in Mexico.
 It was built by Antonio de Ordóñez y Alcocer, the owner of the mine, to give thanks to his patron saint, Saint Cajetan, for the riches the mine provided.
 The church is noted for use of gold leaf, especially the main altarpieces which are completely covered in the metal.
 The church is also a site of the Festival Internacional Cervantino.

 Description

 Located on one of the hillsides overlooking the city of Guanajuato, on the highway that leads to Dolores Hidalgo, the church is an important example of Mexican Churrigueresque style.

 The church is built of pink volcanic stone (cantera), fronted by an irregular shaped atrium surrounded by a wall topped by merlons.
 Around the main and side entrances, this stone is intricately carved to form altarpieces.
 The two doors of the main entrance are typical for the time, carved from fine wood.

 The interior layout is that of a Latin cross, with a notable octagonal cupola at the intersection.
 The chancel holds three very large Churrigueresque altarpieces, all covered in gold leaf, with the one in the center dedicated to Saint Cajetan.

 The church still has some of the original furnishings such as the pulpit and the organ.
 The baptismal font dates from the 19th century and is of a different style from the rest of the building.
 There are also several paintings by Luis Monroy done at the end of the 19th century.

 The annex of the church houses the archives of the University of Guanajuato.